tokenika/tokenika.github.io/web/web.md

 Code developer, active in all Dan Larimer's projects: BitShares, Steem and now EOS.

 ---

 # About us

 *Tokenika* is a group of entrepreneurs based in Poland, aiming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness once the system goes live in Q3 2018.

+Also, we would like to be honest and critical about EOS, more so than [the official website](https://eos.io/) can be.
+Our success is dependent on EOS success, yet we aim to deliver comprehensive and unbiased information.

-Our intention is to contribute in the following way:
+Our intention is to contribute in the following ways:

 * aggregate all meaningful information about EOS under one website
 * create executive summaries and comments
 * participate in the EOS testnet
 * build useful tools for the EOS ecosystem
-* hold public events with the aim to promote EOS in Poland and Europe
+* hold public events to promote EOS in Poland and Europe

 ---